davbom97/davbom97.github.io/_pages/about.md

 ---
-layout: page
+layout: single
+permalink: /about/
-title:  "About me"
+title: About me
 ---
 ## Curiosity as a driver
 Since i started my engineering university i developed a sense of curiosity for the unknown, finding the solution to a problem